JESii/word_squares/README.md

 [word squares]( http://en.wikipedia.org/wiki/Word_square "Wikipedia word square") of size n.

 ##Running the program
-There's a word\_squares program in the root directory that will generate word squares from 2 through 6 (warning a 6-square takes a LONG time)
+There's a word\_squares program in the root directory that will generate word squares from 2 through 6 (warning a 6-square takes a LONG time).
+There's also a one\_word\_square program that will generate a single word sqpare when given a size.

 If you wish to run the program yourself, this will do the trick, in an executable file: